 Due to the way the NEF manages its business, most administrative and capital expenses are centralised.
-The NEF's organisational income statement in Annexure A, provides the split of expenses.
+We are therefore not in a position to provide the required cost split per programme.

 8.4 Programme 4: Rural, Township & Community Development Fund